 Where you position your ice cream freezer will ultimately depend on it’s intended purpose.

 Storage and tempering freezers are more functional with solid lids or doors, serving only to hold or condition ice cream.
 They are therefore better placed in storage areas behind the scenes.

 Ice cream display freezers, including glass lid chest freezers and soft scoop ice cream display freezers are not only functional, holding ice creams at optimum temperatures but also serve as an effective merchandising tool, showcasing the delicious treats available and actively enticing customers to buy.
 In order for display freezers to work their magic it’s essential that they be positioned in areas visible by the public.

 Always Consider Airflow

 As with all commercial refrigeration equipment, ample airflow is required in order for the unit to perform effectively and operate efficiently.
-The general rule is to allow an approximate 5cm air gap around the exterior of the unit which is considered sufficient to allow the refrigeration to ‘breathe’.
+The general rule is to allow at least an approximate 5cm air gap around the exterior of the unit which is considered sufficient to allow the refrigeration to ‘breathe’.